Written August 29th 2019

 Belgian GP F1 Betting Tips & Preview

-F1 is back after the Summer break and so is 21.co.uk’s online casino resident tipster with another F1 betting preview.
+F1 is back after the Summer break and so is 21.co.uk’s UK casino resident tipster with another F1 betting preview.
 Last time out in Hungary it was quite literally a two horse race after Valterri Bottas’ had his front wing clipped by Charles Leclerc on the opening lap following a poor start for the Finn.
 This left Max Verstappen in a race long battle with Lewis Hamilton which Hamilton won after an inspired call by the Mercedes pitwall to switch to a two stop strategy.

 Heading to Belgium, championship leader Hamilton should expect the challenge to come from Leclerc and Vettel, rather than Verstappen.
 The circuit characteristics at Spa should favour the Ferrari's concept providing them an opportunity to finally get their first win of the season.
 But who are we backing to claim victory?

 Here are our F1 betting tips for the 2019 Belgian grand prix.

 As previously stated, the long straights in sector 1 and sector 3 should suit the Ferrari well and so we’re backing them to have a car advantage big enough to mean that one of them should be on pole position.
 Perhaps surprisingly given he has three wins and three further podiums in Belgium, Sebastian Vettel has only been on pole once here back in 2011 when his Red Bull was dominant.
 Charles Leclerc managed pole position in both GP3 and F2 and has had the better of Vettel in recent qualifying - even if some of that is reliability related.
 Add to that Charles Leclerc having two poles to Vettel’s one this season and hence we’re backing Leclerc to make it three poles at F1 betting odds of 11/4.

 Belgian Grand Prix Winner Tip